A topic from the subject of Isolation in Chemistry.

 Centrifugation

 Centrifugation is a process that uses centrifugal force to separate particles in a liquid.
 The liquid is placed in a centrifuge tube and spun at a high speed.
-The centrifugal force causes the denser particles to move to the bottom of the tube, while the less dense particles remain suspended in the liquid.
+The centrifugal force causes the denser particles to move to the bottom of the tube, forming a pellet, while the less dense particles remain suspended in the supernatant liquid.

-Centrifugation can be used to separate a variety of particles, including cells, bacteria, and viruses.
+Centrifugation can be used to separate a variety of particles, including cells, bacteria, viruses, and organelles.
 It can also be used to separate solid particles from liquids.
+Different centrifugation speeds and durations can be used to separate particles of varying sizes and densities.
+Techniques such as differential centrifugation and density gradient centrifugation allow for finer separation.

 Isolation

 Isolation is a process used to separate a specific substance from a mixture.
-There are many different methods of isolation, including:
+It often follows centrifugation to obtain a purer sample.
+Several methods can be used for isolation, including:

 • Crystallization: Crystallization is a process that uses a solvent to dissolve a substance.
-The solution is then cooled, and the substance crystallizes out of the solution.
+The solution is then cooled, or the solvent is evaporated, allowing the substance to crystallize out of the solution.
+This technique relies on the differing solubilities of the components.

-• Distillation: Distillation is a process that uses heat to separate liquids.
+• Distillation: Distillation is a process that uses heat to separate liquids with different boiling points.
 The liquid is heated until it boils, and the vapors are condensed into a separate container.
+This is effective for separating liquids that are miscible.

 Separation Techniques: Centrifugation and Isolation